Eifel42/starRegistration/Readme.md

 brew update
 ```

-If the node already install, check the version and upgrade to the latest version.
+If the node already installed, check the version and upgrade to the latest version.
 ```
 node -v
 npm -v